CoderAcademy-ALL/portfolio-site/README.md

 # Development Notes
 13/04/2021 --

-    First managed to successfully push files and code to GITHUB repository.
+    (11:20am) First managed to successfully push files and code to GITHUB repository.
 CSS currently quite messy and working on wireframes to clean up website design.
 Barebones laid down for webpages.
+    (2:30pm) Updated remote and local git repositories by branching all webpages and CSS folder locally then pushed them to the origin.
+Wireframes have now been created, HTML and CSS file names updated to allow for more cohesion - time to begin the focus on coding.

 # Contact Information
 Developer: Sneha Bhamra